 Introduction

-Azure Arc offers various options for deploying the agent on your servers, whether they are virtual machines or physical servers.
-Before starting any Azure Arc project, it is crucial to discuss with the customer how to onboard the agent and set up the necessary processes.
-This task can be divided into two phases:
+Azure Arc offers various hybrid cloud management options for deploying the agent on your servers, whether they are virtual machines or physical servers.
+Before initiating any Azure Arc project, it’s critical to strategize the Azure Arc server enablement process with the customer, focusing on agent onboarding and necessary setup procedures.

 This post shows how to install the agent through the Azure Automation Update Management feature.